1. The Law was made and ordained of old.

 Priestess shall straightly convene the Elders and inquire into the

 matter, and they shall hear both sides, first alone and then together.

-93. And they shall decide justly, not favouring one side or the other.
+93. And they shall decide justly, not favoring one side or the other.

-94. Ever recognising there be people who can never agree to work under
+94. Ever recognizing there be people who can never agree to work under

 95. But at the same time, there be some people who cannot rule justly.

 96. To those who must ever be chief, there is one answer.

 97. "'Void the Coven or seek another one, or make a Coven of your own,